|

 A battle between councillors and Government agencies looks set to erupt over plans to build houses on the former RAF Locking camp.

 The South West Regional Development Agency (SWRDA) and English Partnerships have confirmed they will use the 81-hectare site to create hundreds of homes and jobs once demolition work finishes in the next few months.
-But residents and parish councillors are outraged the development will include houses and have vowed not to be bullied by large agencies.
 Councillor Elfan Rees said: "When we met with SWRDA and English Partnerships representatives they said the camp would be split 50-50 for employment and housing.

 Autumn/Winter 2003 - The majority of buildings on the site of RAF Locking are demolished |